Alcyone and Ceyx: Halcyon days

-Ovid and Hyginus both also make the metamorphosis the origin of the etymology for "halcyon days", the seven days in winter when storms never occur.
-They state that these were originally the 14 days each year (seven days on either side of the shortest day of the year) during which Alcyone (as a kingfisher) laid her eggs and made her nest on the beach and during which her father Aeolus, god of the winds, restrained the winds and calmed the waves so she could do so in safety.
-Aeolus controls the wind and the bird couple can nurture their young nestlings.
+Ovid and Hyginus both also make the metamorphosis the origin of the term "halcyon days", the seven days in winter when storms never occur.
+They state that these were originally the fourteen days each year (seven days on either side of the shortest day of the year) during which Alcyone (as a kingfisher) made her nest on the beach and laid her eggs while her father Aeolus, the god of the winds, helped her do so safely by restraining the winds and thus calming the waves.
 The phrase has since come to refer to any peaceful time.
 Its proper meaning, however, is that of a lucky break, or a bright interval set in the midst of adversity; just as the days of calm and mild weather are set in the height of winter for the sake of the kingfishers' egglaying according to the myth.
 Kingfishers however do not live by the sea, so Ovid's tale is not based on any actual observations of the species and in fact refers to a mythical bird only later identified with the kingfisher.

-Interpretation

-The English poet Robert Graves, in his The Greek Myths, explained the origin of Alcyone's myth as follows:

-Although one of the mythological Pleiades was indeed called Alcyone, Graves does not cite any sources to support his claim that she was their leader - or even to support the idea that they had a leader.
-This claim is also made in Graves's The White Goddess, but again no quotations from myths or scholiasts are given to support it.